Syamlal-M/django/README.md

 Create a Django project🔗 with postgresql

-##  Inatalling and deploy set up and run a simple Django/PostgreSQL app:
+##  Inatalling and deploy the  Django/PostgreSQL Webapplication: